-As travelers pass through the bustling corridors of Seatle-Tacoma International Airport, they are greeted by more than departure boards and baggage claim areas.
+As travelers pass through the bustling corridors of Seattle-Tacoma International Airport, they are greeted by more than departure boards and baggage claim areas.
 The airport’s impressive array of art showcases local and international artists, vibrant murals, and thought-provoking installations, transforming the mundane experience of a plane flight into a journey about travel, culture, and community.

 The tour was not only enlightening but also a reminder of the power that art holds in shaping our environments and experiences.
-The inclusion of art fosters a sense of belonging and pride at Sea-Tac Airport, and the Harborview Bond Program (HBP) plans to do the same while embarking on a journey to identify commissionable artworks for the new inpatient tower and related medical spaces.
+The inclusion of art fosters a sense of belonging and pride at Sea-Tac Airport, and HBP plans to do the same.
 HBP understands that art can significantly enhance the healing environment for patients and staff, providing solace and inspiration amid the challenges of healthcare.
 By integrating artwork that resonates with the community, the hospital aims to create an atmosphere that fosters well-being and encourages recovery.

 The Bond Program extends heartfelt thanks to Sea-Tac Airport and 4Culture for this immersive experience.
 Their dedication to advocating for art in public spaces serves as a model for the state.